Hello! I’m Dr. Ted Schwaba

 How does personality change as people approach, experience, and adapt to retirement (blue)?
 Do people who are similar to retirees but keep working (gold) change in similar ways?

 How do people change in openness to experience in the 24 years after they begin college?
-Do the lower-level traits that comprise openness change in similar ways?
-How do these traits predict love and work outcomes?
+Does openness in college predict love and work outcomes 24 years later?

 Across the lifespan, how much do people vary from one another in personality development?
 Is development especially variable earlier in the lifespan?